SitecorePowerShell/Console/Documentation/Markdown/Show-ListView.md

 ### EXAMPLE 1

 This command formats information about Sitecore items in a table.
-The Get-ChildItem cmdlet gets objects representing the items.
+The Get-ChildItem command gets objects representing the items.
 The pipeline operator (|) passes the object to the Show-ListView command.
 Show-ListView displays the objects in a table.

 ```powershell